≡ Menu

 • Etc…

-It’s pretty much impossible to know what kind of “rate” that you might be able to qualify for without first speaking with you directly.
+This is why, it‘s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you directly.
 That said, however, it’s fair to say that with regards to your Glaucoma diagnosis, what you’re probably going to find is that whatever “rate” that you would have been able to qualify for before being diagnosed with Glaucoma should be the same “rate” that you can qualify for AFTER being diagnosed with Glaucoma.
+This segues very nicely into our next topic, which is…

 From there…

-You’ll want to make sure that you’re completely honest with your life insurance agent before applying for coverage.
-By doing so, you will be helping him or her narrow down what options might be the “best”.
+Lastly, before applying for coverage, you should be completely honest with your life insurance agent.
+By doing so, you will help them narrow down what options might be the “best. “

 So, what are you waiting for?
 Give us a call today and see what we can do for you!

-Now, will we be able to help out everyone who has been previously diagnosed with Glaucoma?
+Now, can we help out everyone previously diagnosed with Glaucoma?

 0 comments… add one